burunkus/NodePrune/README.md

 Implementation chioce: A - implemented using Object Oriented Programming

-Note: This project is inspired by [DropNet](https://github.com/tanchongmin/DropNet) and improves on its MLP task.
+Note: This project is inspired by [DropNet](https://github.com/tanchongmin/DropNet) and provides some improvements.

 #### Required Installations
 - tensorflow >= v2 or tensorflow-gpu (Used this but either will work)